-You can make small changes around the home that will not only help you be more environmentally conscious, but can also help you save money.
+You can make small changes around the home that will help you be more environmentally conscious and may also help you save money.

 Every little bit counts, so here are five ways to start making an impact in your home.

-You can make small changes around the home that will not only help you be more environmentally conscious, but can also help you save money.
+You can make small changes around the home that will help you be more environmentally conscious and may also help you save money.

 Every little bit counts, so here are five ways to start making an impact in your home.

 Light bulbs have gotten smarter and more efficient.
-Switching to LED light bulbs is a simple solution that could help reduce your energy bill and, in some states, is supported by government initiatives through rebates and subsidies.
+Switching to LED light bulbs is a simple solution that could help reduce your energy bill.
 LEDs use about 75% less energy than halogen light bulbs and last 5 to 10 times longer.
 And if you’re less likely to replace them, this reduces the number of bulbs ending up in the landfill.

-Replacing appliances can cut your power bills and your environmental impact.
-Newer appliances are more efficient than appliances, particularly models ten years or older.
+Replacing appliances can help reduce your power bills and your environmental impact.
+Newer appliances are more efficient than older appliances, particularly models ten years or older.

 Growing your fruit and vegetables sounds like a big job, especially if you don’t have a green thumb, but you don’t need to landscape your whole yard to fit a supermarket-sized veggie pile: you can start as small as a pot on the window sill with a few choice herbs.

-Composting is a great way to keep your garden healthy and reduces the garbage taken to a landfill.
+Composting is a great way to keep your garden healthy and reduces the rubbish taken to landfill.

 And it’s simple.
-Get a plastic compost bin, set it up in a sunny spot near your garden and collect any plants and vegetables that you would usually throw in the bin and put them into the compost.
-Once it’s done, you can get it into the garden and start saving on water.
-According to Washington State University, just a 5% increase in organic material quadruples soils water holding capacity.
+Get a plastic compost bin, set it up in a sunny spot near your garden, collect any plants and vegetables you would usually throw in the bin and put them into the compost.
+Once it’s done, you can get it into the garden and start saving on water – among its many benefits, compost improves soil structure, helping with water retention.

-The commute can be a drag for many – nobody’s ever opted to be stuck in traffic or wedged between two people on a crowded tram – but getting on your bike can have both sustainability and fitness benefits.
+The commute can be a drag for many – nobody likes to be stuck in traffic or wedged between two people on a crowded train – but getting on your bike can have both sustainability and fitness benefits.

 Here are some easy ways to make a difference at home.